Do you generally permit extensions of the tracking order when the parties jointly request an extension?

 Once trial dates are set in the BLS, the time is held for the particular case and, at least close to trial, it is difficult to find another case that can be slotted in for trial.
 I rarely allow motions to reschedule trials, particularly when they are filed close to the trial date.
 I will only continue a trial for very good cause.

-Kazanjian, J.: I will generally allow joint motions for extensions of tracking orders with a showing of good cause but there must be a specific reason stated in the motion that warrants the extension.
+Kazanjian, J.: I will generally allow joint motions for extensions of tracking orders when it is the first time and with a showing of good cause but there must be a specific reason stated in the motion that warrants the extension.
+The parties should early on try to develop a realistic view on the time it will take to complete discovery.

 Salinger, J.: I do not recall anyone ever asking for more than thirty interrogatories.
 And I’m not sure why doing so would ever be a good idea.